gaultier/blog/feed.md

 </div>
 <div class="body">

-# This blog now has an Atom feed
+# This blog now has an Atom feed, and yours should probably too

 *Find it [here](https://gaultier.github.io/blog/feed.xml) or in the header on the top right-hand corner.*